Craig Rosenbaum | October 31, 2011 | Car Accidents

 The nine-count indictment includes charges of aggravated vehicular manslaughter, second-degree manslaughter, aggravated driving while intoxicated, and reckless driving.
 She faces up to 25 years in state prison.

 The family of the deceased passenger may have legal cause to file a wrongful death lawsuit.
-A wrongful death is a death caused by the negligent or willful conduct of another.
+Wrongful death is a death caused by the negligent or willful conduct of another.
 New York residents who find themselves in similar situations may benefit from consulting with a personal injury attorney.

 Source: New Rochelle Patch, “Wrong-way Driver Indicted for Fatal Crash,” Michael Woyton, Oct.
 7, 2011